nithenz/top-hacker-news-app/README.md

 or https://reactnative.dev/docs/environment-setup#running-your-react-native-application (set ios target mode)

 And don't forget to run `cd ios && pod isntall` if you are dealing with some issues with starting the app

+And `yarn lint` to be sure that there is no warnings and errors !